 To obtain testing dates and registration information for the GRE

-at Texas A&M University, please call the Office of Measurement and
+at Texas A&M University, please call Data and Research Services at

 For other locations and dates write

 Educational Testing Service

 P.O.
 Box 6004

 | Site maintained by CVM Web Development. | © 2013 Texas A&M University